alesscif/music-playlist-service/readme.md

 #### Data

-* We have worked with our sister team to import a number of albums into a local table called `album_tracks` in order to start development.
+* We have imported a number of albums into a local table called `album_tracks` in order to start development.
 * We have created two Java models to represent an item in the playlists and `album_tracks` tables